HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 - **Video** - providers that host the arbitrary video content of their users
 - **Other** - uncategorized or non-conforming activity

-**Note on CDNs**: The CDN category here includes providers that provide resources on _public_ CDN domains (e.g. bootstrapcdn.com, cdnjs.cloudflare.com, etc.) and does _not_ include resources that are simply served over a CDN. i.e. putting Cloudflare in front of a page would not influence its first-party designation according to our criteria.
+<aside>**Note on CDNs**: The CDN category here includes providers that provide resources on _public_ CDN domains (e.g. bootstrapcdn.com, cdnjs.cloudflare.com, etc.) and does _not_ include resources that are simply served over a CDN. i.e. putting Cloudflare in front of a page would not influence its first-party designation according to our criteria.</aside>

 ### Caveats

 - All data presented here is based on a non-interactive, cold load.
 These values could start to look quite different after user interaction.
 - Roughly 84% of all third-party domains by request volume have been identified and categorized.
-The remaining 16% fall into the “Other” category.
+The remaining 16% fall into the "Other" category.

 ## Data